ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 Furthermore following must be true:

-- genus belongs to a family,
+- genus is below a family,
-- specie belongs to a genus,
+- specie is below a genus,
-- a variety belongs to a specie,
+- a variety is below a specie,
 - a cultivar is below to a specie or a variety

 The diagram below shows the hierarchy of entities with `height` and `width` as an example of attribute classification.